rgrannell1/visp/README.md

 # visp

+> Programming languages should be designed not by piling feature on top of feature, but by removing the weaknesses and restrictions that make additional features appear necessary

 Visp is a toy-language built for a few purposes:

 - I'd like to build a language from scratch